ghewgill/neon-lang/overview.md

 Functions may or may not return a value.
 If a function returns a value, then the return value cannot be silently ignored by the caller.
 Function parameters can be `IN` (default), `OUT` (passed back to caller), or `INOUT` (references caller value).
-Callers may use parameters in any order if the parameters are explicitly named.

     IMPORT string